redbilledpanda/VMWareHomeLab/README.md

     config.deviceChange = vmControllers # <--- we added this
     files = vim.vm.FileInfo()
     files.vmPathName = "["+datastore_name+"]"
+    config.deviceChange = vmControllers
     config.files = files
 ```
-Having extended the config, the rest of the code is exactly as described in the [sample](https://github.com/vmware/pyvmomi-community-samples/blob/master/samples/create_vm.py)
+Having extended the config, the rest of the code is exactly as described in the [sample](https://github.com/vmware/pyvmomi-community-samples/blob/master/samples/create_vm.py).